slactjohnson/pcdsdaq/docs/source/scan_pvs.rst

 ###
 =================== ===========================================
 PV Suffix           Function
-ISTEP               Current scan step, 1-indexed ISSCAN              1 if we are doing a scan, 0 otherwise SCANVAR{0,1,2}      The name of our {1st, 2nd, 3rd} positioner MAX0{0,1,2}         The max scan position of each positioner
+ISTEP               Current scan step, 0-indexed by default ISSCAN              1 if we are doing a scan, 0 otherwise SCANVAR{0,1,2}      The name of our {1st, 2nd, 3rd} positioner MAX0{0,1,2}         The max scan position of each positioner